foliant-docs/docs/src/quickstart.md

 ## Edit Content

-Your project's content lives in `*.md` files in `src` folder.
+Your project’s content lives in `*.md` files in `src` folder.
 You can split it between multiple files and subfolders.

 Foliant encourages [pure Markdown](https://daringfireball.net/projects/markdown/) syntax as described by John Gruber.
 Pandoc, MkDocs, and other backend-specific additions are allowed, but we strongly recommend to put them in [`<<if></if>` blocks](<macro mkdocs="preprocessors/flags.md" pandoc="#flags">ref</macro>).